-The SleepIQ app gives you a daily sleep score based on the quality and quantity of your sleep.
+The Sleep Number® app gives you a daily sleep score based on the quality and quantity of your sleep.

 The score range is 10-100.
 We consider scores between 60-85 to be pretty great.
 Scores over 85 are extraordinary.
 Anything under 60 might mean your sleep needs a little attention.
 That said, when it comes to sleep, everyone is remarkably unique.
 Your score should always be interpreted by how you feel.
 If you’re feeling refreshed in the morning and have energy for your day, you’re probably at a good score for you.

-Your averages make your daily score more meaningful, because they give you a personalized point of comparison.
-After a couple weeks of sleeping in your bed, you’ll be well on your way to knowing your average score.
+Your averages make your daily score more meaningful because they give you a personalized point of comparison.
+After a couple of weeks of sleeping in your bed, you’ll be well on your way to knowing your average score.
 A higher-than-average score indicates you’re sleeping well; a lower-than-average score indicates you could be sleeping better.

-We’ve noticed sleepers with the highest scores tend to have the most consistent routines.
+Sleepers with the highest scores tend to have the most consistent routines.
 They go to bed and wake up at the same time every day.
 Consistent routines are a byproduct of healthy commitments you make and keep.
-The SleepIQ app can help you start a new routine.
+The Sleep Number app can help you start a new routine.
 See our article on Using Routines.

 Want to geek out with us and improve your sleep even more?
 Join the Sleep30 challenge by Sleep Number®.
-Your Sleep Number bed is magic, but your bed can’t do all the work after all.